YAKM0/Pesky-Neighbor/README.md

 ## Disclaimer

 This script is intended for educational and learning purposes only.
 Unauthorized use of this script for malicious activities is illegal and unethical.
-The author and OpenAI do not condone or support any illegal or malicious actions.
+The author does not condone or support any illegal or malicious actions.

 ## Usage